The best team doesn't always win the Super Bowl. That doesn't fit the neat and tidy narrative we want in sports, but it happens.

 And they'll be very happy about that in May.

 The Texans are the only team in the NFL with two or fewer wins after the Vikings, Falcons and Jaguars won.
 Houston now has a clear path to the first overall pick.
 They would either take the top franchise quarterback off the board or Case Keenum plays really well in December (doubtful, but he didn't look bad against New England) then they can swap that pick for a huge haul.
-Either way, it's a recipe for the Texans to bounce back fast from a horrendous season.
+Either way, it's a recipe for the Texans to bounce back very fast from a horrendous season.

 The Colts' offense: Indianapolis beat Tennessee, and that was necessary after the Colts got blown out by Arizona and St. Louis over the last three weeks.
 The AFC South race is over.
 Indianapolis has a three-game lead over the Titans with four to go, and the Colts own the tiebreaker.